How does a heat pump work in winter?

 Air source heat pumps: how efficient are they in winter?

 Your heat pump system can still warm your home effectively in cold weather.
-As you’d expect, a heat pump will have to work harder and use more electricity in icy spells, so your efficiency will decrease a little – but heat pumps are still drastically more efficient than other home heaters.
+As you’d expect, a heat pump will have to work harder and use more electricity in icy spells, so your efficiency will decrease a little – but heat pumps are still drastically more efficient than traditional heating systems like gas boilers.

 How cold can a heat pump work?